Caprichos Plate 48 Tale Bearers Blasts Of Wind

 Goya's personal life

 They also had a child together; his name was Xavier.
 In 1792, the bad days of Goya began when he entirely became deaf after suffering from an unknown disease.
 At this phase of his life, his style also changed.
 He started working on local or non-commissioned paintings, which included portraits of women from all the phases of life.
 But after intensively enduring, he was named as the director of the Royal Academy in 1795.
 Goya created a streamlined painting called 'Los Caprichos' in 1799, which was considered his vision and perspective on political and social events.
 Those paintings revealed the black days are going on in the country and how his nation was drowning in corruption, greed, and repression.
 The specialty of Goya's paintings were that they were unusual and unprecedented approach to art.
+Looking for his painting replicas, commission artwork of this famous Artist.

 Famous work of Francisco Goya